 Quality Care Gap Closure

-Hello, and welcome to the Results and Recognition Program's presentation on Quality Care Gap Closure.
+Hello, and welcome to the Results and Recognition Program presentation on Quality Care Gap Closure.

-Result and recognition is also referred to as R&R.
+Results and Recognition is also referred to as R&R.

 Just a brief disclaimer that we are not certified coders and will not provide instruction on how to code or what codes to use for services rendered.